-1.4 PCSWMM FREQUENCY ANALYSIS
+1.4 PCSWMM FREQUENCY EVENT ANALYSIS

 The PCSWMM model was used to simulate frequency level inflows to HEC-RAS using point precipitation frequency estimates from NOAA Atlas 14.
-Using an SCS type-II 24 hour duration rainfall distribution, the point precipitation frequency estimate were uniformly distributed over the subbasins.
-No areal reduction was applied as the project watershed is less than eight square miles.
-For the purposes of feasibility, the 24-hour storm duration is an adequate assumption but additional analysis regarding which storm duration yields the highest runoff.
+A storm duration of 24 hour was selected.
+For the purposes of feasibility this is an adequate assumption but additional analysis regarding which storm duration yields the highest runoff.
 Storm duration will be reassessed in greater detail during the planning and engineering design phase of this project.
+The 24-hour duration point precipitation estimates are listed by frequency in Table 2.